wp-plugins/plugin-organizer/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. You can either use the menu item under settings in the WordPress admin called Organize Plugins or there will be a drop down list for each plugin in the plugin admin page to select the load order.

 NOTE: To enable selective plugin loading you must move the /wp-content/plugins/plugin-organizer/lib/PluginOrganizerMU.class.php file to /wp-content/mu-plugins.
 If the mu-plugins directory does not exist you can create it.
+The plugin will attempt to create this directory and move the file itself when activated.
+Depending on your file permissions it may not be successful.

 == Frequently Asked Questions ==
 Q. Does this only apply to WP MU or all types of WP installs?
 "NOTE: To enable selective plugin loading you must move the /wp-content/plugins/plugin-organizer/lib/PluginOrganizerMU.class.php file to /wp-content/mu-plugins.
-If the mu-plugins directory does not exist you can create it."
+If the mu-plugins directory does not exist you can create it.
+The plugin will attempt to create this directory and move the file itself when activated.
+Depending on your file permissions it may not be successful."

 A. The mu-plugins folder contains "Must Use" plugins that are loaded before regular plugins.
 The mu is not related to WordPress MU.
 This was added to regular WordPress in 3.0 I believe.
 I only placed this one class in the MU folder because I wanted to have my plugin run as a normal plugin so it could be disabled if needed.